TLeonidas/uk-flower-classification/README.md

 ---

 ## **Installation & Setup**
-To get started, simply run:
+To get started, simply run the following code after cloning the repository and changing the directory to it:
 ```bash
 bash setup.sh
 ```